raedrizk/ansible-security-workshop/README.md

 >
 > Find more information on  MySQL Encrypted Connection TLS Protocols and Ciphers [here](https://dev.mysql.com/doc/refman/5.7/en/encrypted-connection-protocols-ciphers.html).

 Now try using `https` to access the same page by going to `https://<NODE1's_IP_ADDRESS_YOU_JUST_COPIED>`.
-You should get an `ERR_CONNECTION_REFUSED`.
+You should get an `ERR_CONNECTION_REFUSED` error page.
 That is expected since Apache was only configured to listen for http connections.

 ![Application over HTTPS](images/https-non-encrypted.png)

-Now that the setup is complete, we can introduce the framework that we will be using for this workshop, and that is the `NIST Cybersecurity Framework Version 1.1` as shown in the following diagram (Credit: N. Hanacek/NIST):
+Now that the setup is complete, we can introduce the framework that we will be using for this workshop, and that is the `NIST Cybersecurity Framework Version 1.1` as shown in the following diagram *(Credit: N. Hanacek/NIST)*:

 ![Credit: N. Hanacek/NIST](images/cybersecurity_framework_version_1.1_nice.png)